k3karthic/terraform__wkd/README.md

 ### Step 1

-Create a Terraform plan by running plan.sh; the script will read input variables from the file mumbai.tfvars.
+Use the following command to create a Terraform plan.
 ```
 ./bin/plan.sh
 ```

-To avoid fetching the latest state of resources, run the following command.
+To avoid fetching the latest state of resources, use the following command.
 ```
 ./bin/plan.sh --refresh=false
 ```

 ### Step 2

-Review the generated plan.
+Review the plan using the following command.
 ```
 ./bin/view.sh
 ```

 ### Step 3

-Run the verified plan.
+Execute the plan using the following command.
 ```
 ./bin/apply.sh
 ```